umee-network/umee/x/uibc/README.md

 ### Considerations

-The IBC ICS-20 doesn't doesn't carry any metadata information, so we only fill up the base denom.
+The IBC ICS-20 doesn't carry any metadata information, so we only fill up the base denom.
 Importantly, we don't know about the `Exponent`, and we set `Exponent := 0`.
 In many cases this is wrong, and should be overwritten by chain governance.

 ## IBC Quota